ThomasMSmit/GetGameCodes/README.md

 ![Color scheme](wireframes/color_pallet.png)

-FFFFFF : Mainly for text on the site as the background are dark colors.
+FFFFFF : Mainly for text on the site as the backgrounds are dark colors.
 1F143D : As main background color.
 192839 : For navbar and footer background.
 CC0000 : Used mainly for important messages or discount icons.